 Peter Jackson responded to some luke-warm reactions to the new footage from ‘The Hobbit,’ that was shown at Cinemacon.
 Some people criticized the new frame-rate of 48 FPS, saying it was “too jarring” for casual movie-goers.
 Having double the frames per second makes the film more sharp, easy on the eyes in 3D and makes the screen look like a a “window” into another world.
 However, people are also saying the super-realistic footage makes it more obvious that the set is just that, a set, and these people on screen are just actors, not the actual characters.
 On the criticism, Peter Jackson told Entertainment Weekly, “At first it’s unusual because you’ve never seen a movie like this before.
 It’s literally a new experience, but you know, that doesn’t last the entire experience of the film–not by any stretch, [just] 10 minutes or so.
 That’s a different experience than if you see a fast-cutting montage at a technical presentation.”
 To the nay-sayers, Jackson admits, “I can’t say anything.
 Just like I can’t say anything to someone who doesn’t like fish.
 You can’t explain why fish tastes great and why they should enjoy it.”

 About Kimmy West

-Kimmy is a 21 year old actress and nerdfighter, who owns Page to Premiere.
+Kimmy is a 21 year old nerdfighter who is the founder and editor-in-chief of Page to Premiere.
 She is passionate about online media, travel, fashion, literature, and film.
-She also enjoys Tumblr-ing, eating chicken tikka masala, drinking Thai iced tea, and being lazy with her cat Rue!
+When she's not writing about books and movies here or on her Hunger Games site called Mockingjay.net, she loves Tumblr-ing, eating sushi, drinking Thai iced tea, running her website for 20-somethings called Jolvie, and being lazy with her cat Rue!
 She hopes to be a published author one day.
 You can follow her on Twitter at @kimmymary.